Codedfucha/alu-shell/io_redirections_and_filters/README.md

-Script 2-filedisplay.This script displays the content of the `/etc/passwd` file Script 3-twofiles.This script displays the content of both the `/etc/passwd` file and the `/etc/hosts` file Script 4-lastlines.This script displays the last 10 lines of the `/etc/passwd` file Script 5-firstlines.This script displays the first 10 lines of the `/etc/passwd` file..
+Script 2-filedisplay.This script displays the content of the `/etc/passwd` file Script 3-twofiles.This script displays the content of both the `/etc/passwd` file and the `/etc/hosts` file Script 4-lastlines.This script displays the last 10 lines of the `/etc/passwd` file Script 5-firstlines.This script displays the first 10 lines of the `/etc/passwd` file.
+Script 6-thirdline.This script displays the third line of the file `iacta`..